rjwcnd/meteor-polymer-mobile/README.md

 # Meteor Polymer mobile
-A basic sample of Meteor with Polymer for web and mobiles.
+A basic example of Meteor with Polymer for web and mobiles.

 Demo: http://polymer-mobile.meteor.com/